Introduction to Linux uniq

 How does Linux uniq Command work?

-The Linux uniq command is like filter program and it will use after the sort.
+The Linux uniq command is like a filter program, and it will use after the sort.
 The uniq command will get the repeated or duplicate input data or input file.
 With the help of different filter actions or keywords available in the uniq.
 We will filter out the adjacent data or duplicate data from the input file and process the end result to the output file.

 Examples to Implement Linux uniq Command